 The combined smart and green transition is shaping 21st-century cities and encompasses all urban ecosystems in the domains of manufacturing, energy, utilities, transport, services, and housing, though the conditions, technologies, science, and models of transformation are specific to each ecosystem and change from one to the other.

 The Special Issue plans to give an overview of the most recent advances in the field of cities and planning to identify emerging city patterns and models that allow mastering the transformation of cities driven by the twin digital and green transition as an opportunity for radical change of city ecosystems, innovation leapfrogging, and system innovation.
-This special issue is now open for submission.
+Deadline for manuscript submissions is 31 March 2023.

 The Special Issue